What is the customer satisfaction rating?

-Customer Satisfaction (CSAT) rating indicates how your customer relationship management initiatives are performing.
-There are various customer touchpoints in the customer journey; you have before purchase, during purchase, and after purchase touchpoints, making it a challenge to have a smooth customer experience throughout.
+Customer Satisfaction (CSAT) rating, also known as customer satisfaction score, indicates how well your products and services meet expectations.
+There are various customer touchpoints in the customer journey; you have before purchase, during purchase, and after purchase touchpoints, making it a challenge to have a smooth customer experience.

 Rating scales help measure customer satisfaction precisely in online customer satisfaction questionnaires.
 Researchers can use three, five, seven, ten, and eleven point rating scales.
-Which rating scale is ideal to use depends on the type and focus of the research undertaken.
+The selection of a rating scale depends on the type and focus of the research undertaken.

 3-point rating scale

 This scale is used when there’s a constraint on the visual space.
 It helps captures relevant data from your respondents and is visually appealing.
 Cluttered surveys are off-putting and have very low response rates and survey completion rates.
 Use simple survey questions to improve response rates and gather maximum customer feedback.

 Preferred by many researchers for its reliability, the 5-point scale delivers great results with unipolar scales.
 This scale comes in handy in gathering customer feedback on customer satisfaction for new products and services.